agrawal-rohit/react-animated-waves/README.md

 ## Usage

-To use **React Animated Waves** in your project, import the `Waves` component from the library and use it in your React app.
+Import the `Waves` component from the library and use it in your React app.
 Check out an interactive demo [here](https://codesandbox.io/p/sandbox/react-animated-waves-example-6z9hlh).

 ```jsx
 import Waves from "react-animated-waves";